BladeMcCool/IPFS-Social-Graph/README.md

  - Likes - which by the nature of the system would only be able to count up a total of likes done to your content by people in your social graph.

- - Groups - likely requiring new data structure.
+ - Groups / "Curated Feeds" - likely requiring new data structure.
 Havent put too much thought into it but a hierarchy of profileIds could have authority to publish the canonical offical history of a given group, thus allowing them moderation power to disappear posts in the group as desired.

  - Blacklisting services with blacklist of post content cids.
 Multiple blacklists could be subscribed to, it would just put all the cids on one master block list.
 Could manually exclude things of interest if the subscribed block lists are too agressive.